JakovFreund/tabletop-assistant/tasks.md

 - DM also has a seperate inventory
 - https://bg3.wiki/wiki/Weapon_actions (add them to WeaponType and WeaponAttributes)
 - add auto-calculation of base damage (stats + equipped weapon), AC, and a bunch of other stats
-- finish all statuseffects enum
+- finish all conditions enum
-- double check each StatusEffect included effects
+- double check each Condition included effects
 - make a static playable races list in Race enum
 - change "Elemental Weapon" spell so it doesn't give +1 to both Attack roll and damgae roll, but only to attack roll
-- check out weapon StatusEffect implementation (MAGIC_WEAPON, PACT_WEAPON...).
-Can items have StatusEffects?
+- check out weapon Condition implementation (MAGIC_WEAPON, PACT_WEAPON...).
+Can items have Conditions?
-- also need a appliesStatusEffect property of spell (clickable in log and can be dragged to a creature)
+- also need a appliesCondition property of spell (clickable in log and can be dragged to a creature)
 - move gamestate to folder (rename to save-DD-MM-YY or something)
 - periodic gamestate saving (saves both to "latest.json" and "backups/21-02-24-12-37-30.json", on start autoloads latest) ~ saves every 2 minutes
 - render different damage types and heals differently (create react objects for them?)
-- go look through monsters statblocks for missing statuseffects
+- go look through monsters statblocks for missing conditions
 - Creature.spellbook (will need primary ability of source of learned spell to calculate save DC), sort spellbook by school, ability to favourite spells
 - prepared spells (how different classes do it)
 - maybe sort race and class TurnResource counters to different objects/classes ?